Iron Valley as Source

 Get Inventory (Secondary)

-The Iron Valley Get Inventory [Secondary] integration streamlines your inventory updates by retrieving pricing and quantity data from the PriceQty.csv file via a secure FTP connection.
-It’s designed to work alongside your primary inventory process, ensuring your product variants stay up-to-date.
-Here’s how it works:
+The Iron Valley - Get Inventory [Secondary] integration streamlines your inventory updates by retrieving pricing and quantity data from Iron Valley’s PriceQty.csv file via a secure FTP connection.
+Designed to work alongside your primary inventory process, it ensures your product variants stay up-to-date.
+This guide walks you through the setup process.
+Let’s get started!

-- Connection: Use your existing Iron Valley FTP connection (e.g., "zvvs - Iron Valley FTP").
+• FTP Connection: Uses your existing Iron Valley FTP connection (e.g., "zvvs - Iron Valley FTP") to access the server.

 Note: Mapping either quantity or price is mandatory; if neither is mapped, the integration will fail.

-- Archive/Un-Archive Inventory: Option to archive inventory not in the feed or un-archive it when added back (use cautiously).
+• Archive/Un-Archive Inventory: Enable to archive inventory not in the feed or un-archive when added back (use cautiously).

-- Allow Create Variant: Option to create variants during the process.
+• Allow Create Variant: Enable to create variants during the process.

 Note: Avoid enabling Archive/Un-Archive if it’s already enabled for Get Inventory [Secondary] on this source.